Saetbyeol-Choi/Data_Analysis/README.md

 8. **Grouping Teams Project: Teams Up for Projects & Assignment on Canvas**
    - **Objective:** Develop team recommendations for academic projects and assignments based on students' interests and previous performance metrics.

+9. **Anti-Reproductive Rights Crimes**
+   - **Objective:** Analyze and cluster Anti-Reproductive Rights Crimes (ARRC) to provide valuable insights into the nature of these offenses by grouping similar crimes into distinct cohorts.

 ## Getting Started